Jackson Bottom Wetlands Preserve, 2007. Photo courtesy Amy Boal, RN Staff, who grew up in Hillsboro.

 State of Hawai’i

-The state will plant around 6,000 rare and common native hardwood tree species on state-managed lands in O’ahu.
-The establishment of these sustainable forests will help with conserving rare species and increase availability of wood to Native Hawaiian communities for use in traditional cultural practices, after populations of these trees have declined over time due to habitat alternation, invasive specifies, and climate change.
-Funding will help prepare the land for planting, give stipends to community organizations to support tree maintenance, and buy seedlings.
-Funding from other sources will help with community engagement, including cultural wood programs for the community.
+The state will plant 6,000 rare and common native hardwood tree species on state-managed lands in O’ahu.
+The establishment of these sustainable forests will help conserve rare species and increase availability of wood to Native Hawaiian communities for use in traditional cultural practices.
+Populations of these trees have declined over time due to habitat alternation, invasive specifies, and climate change underscoring the need for this innovative project.
+Funding will help prepare the land for planting, provide stipends to community organizations to support tree maintenance, and buy seedlings.
+Funding from other sources will support community engagement, including culturally-grounded wood carving programs for community members.
 The state will partner with the Aloha Tree Alliance, Ko’olau Mountains Watershed Partnership, and the University of Hawai’i at Mānoa’s Pacific Cooperative Studies Unit.

 City of Honolulu, Hawai’i